I realized the other day that I hadn’t posted a recipe for Carlos’s favorite – pupusas revueltas!

 Combine in a blender.
 Blend until smooth, about one minute.
 Serve immediately or put in a jar or container with a tight-fitting lid and keep refrigerated.
 You can also pour the salsa into a pot and simmer over medium heat for 5 minutes which will brighten the natural red color of the tomatoes and deepen the flavor a little.
 Use in almost any recipe calling for salsa, or as a side with Latin American dishes.
 Use within a few days or can it to keep longer.

 Possible substitutions: A 32 ounce can of undrained whole tomatoes can be substituted for fresh tomatoes.
-Green bell pepper can be substituted for the Poblano pepper.
+Green bell pepper (which is traditionally used in Salvadoran cuisine) can be substituted for the Poblano pepper.
+Poblano peppers are simply my family’s preference.

 What you need: